Global automakers scour India's backroads in search of dream market

 For Maruti, the opposite is true.
 Founded in Gurgaon, outside the Indian capital of New Delhi in 1982, Maruti accounts for nearly one in two new cars sold in India.

-Though it has drawn on the small-car knowhow of Japan’s Suzuki Motor Corp (7269.T), its majority shareholder, Maruti is seen as so home-grown that in the 1980s, the word “Maruti” was used generically to mean any car.
+Though it has drawn on the small-car knowhow of Japan’s Suzuki Motor Corp, its majority shareholder, Maruti is seen as so home-grown that in the 1980s, the word “Maruti” was used generically to mean any car.

 Maruti’s deep rural penetration has helped it defend its market share amid the industry’s two-year downturn.
 That’s despite the onslaught of new models launched by foreign rivals.